 The MCO, through implementation of its policies and procedures, will develop a comprehensive program for continuous monitoring of the effectiveness of its care coordination processes.
 The policies and procedures will include the staff responsible for the monitoring, how the monitoring will be done as well as the frequency of the oversight.
 Any issues of concern will be addressed immediately.
-The strategies will be analyzed for effectiveness and appropriate changes made.
+The Care Coordination strategies will be analyzed for effectiveness and appropriate changes made.
+Any issues of concern will be addressed immediately.